Linaro/website/_themes/client_devices.md

           custom_size: 6
           style: p-3 text-white
           text: |
-            ## Advancing the Android Ecosystem on Arm
+            ## Growing ecosystems on Arm which deliver exceptional end-user experiences

             In order to deliver the best end user experience, devices need to be kept up to date with the latest software and integrate well with third party packages.
 In other words, there needs to be a healthy ecosystem supporting these devices.
 Linaro works with member companies to achieve the optimal user experience by helping upstream new features, reduce technical debt and detect regressions.
   - row: container_row
     style: bg-light
     sections:
       - format: title
         style: font-weight-bold mt-4
         title_content:
-          text: Linaro Projects enabling the optimal user experience for Android on Arm
+          text: Linaro Projects helping grow the Android and Windows Ecosystems on Arm
           size: h2
       # - format: custom_include
       #   source: themes/related_project_blocks.html
       - format: block
         style: pb-4
-        item_width: "4"
+        item_width: "6"
         block_section_content:
           blocks:
+            - title: Windows on Arm
+              style: related_project_block h-100
+              content_style: related_project_block__content d-flex flex-column justify-content-between align-items-start
+              description: |
+                The Windows on Arm project aims to establish a healthy self-sustaining Arm open source ecosystem for Windows.This involves looking at a diverse set of tools, languages and frameworks and working to ensure these run natively on Windows on Arm.
+The ultimate goal is to establish Windows on Arm as a first-class deliverable.
             - title: Android Runtime
               style: related_project_block h-100
               content_style: related_project_block__content d-flex flex-column justify-content-between align-items-start